anoushkt/craftassist/annotation_tools/template_tool/usage.md

 3. To specify more levels, type in a "." seperated string in the editable text box.

+4. If two blocks don't have a parent they are at the same level.

 ### Creating templates

 1. Simply combine blocks to create templates by plugging them into each other.